 Measuring Reaction Time and Donder’s Method of Subtraction

-Overview: The ambition of experimental psychology is to characterize the mental events that support ability to solve problems, perceive the world, and turn thoughts into words and sentences.
-But can’t see or feel those mental events; they can’t be weighed, combined in test tubes, or grown in a dish.
+Overview: The ambition of experimental psychology is to characterize the mental events that support the human ability to solve problems, perceive the world, and turn thoughts into words and sentences.
+But people can’t see or feel those mental events; they can’t be weighed, combined in test tubes, or grown in a dish.
 Wanting to study mental life, nonetheless, Franciscus Donders, a Dutch ophthalmologist in the early 1800s, came up with a property that he could measure —even back then: he measured the time it took for human subjects to perform simple tasks, reasoning that he could treat those measurements as proxies for the time it takes to complete the unobservable mental operations involved.
 In fact, Donders went one step further, developing a basic experimental paradigm known as the Method of Subtraction.
 It simply asks a researcher to design two tasks that are identical in nearly every way, excepting a mental operation hypothesized to be involved in one of the tasks and omitted in the other.
 The researcher then measures the time it takes to complete each task, and by subtracting the outcomes, she extracts an estimate of the time it takes to execute the one mental operation of interest.
 In this way, the method allows a researcher to isolate a mental operation.
 The time it takes to complete a task has become known as ‘reaction time’ or ‘latency.’
 Even today, reaction time is by a wide margin the most prevalent dependent variable in experimental psychology.

 This video will demonstrate the measurement of reaction time using Donder’s Method of Subtraction